-The event opened with a welcome address from Michelle Rogers, PhD, Associate Professor of Information Science and Women in Computing Initiative Director.
-Rogers’ address was followed by a video featuring members of CCI’s community (including staff, faculty, current students, alumnae, and Corporate Partners) answering the question, “What do you wish you’d known as a freshman?”
+The event opened with a welcome address from Michelle Rogers, PhD, associate professor of information science and Women in Tech Initiative director.
+Rogers’ address was followed by a video featuring members of CCI’s community (including professional staff, faculty, current students, alumnae, and Corporate Partners) answering the question: “what do you wish you’d known as a freshman?”
 Their recorded responses set an inspirational tone for the rest of the evening, during which the faculty members in attendance took a moment to introduce themselves and encouraged the new students to seek them out during their first term of classes at Drexel.

-This event was organized as part of CCI’s broader Women in Computing Initiative, a major strategic initiative to grow the number of women students across the College, launched in September 2017.
-The Women in Computing Initiative is centered on the recruitment and retention of women in undergraduate majors, with the expressed goal of increasing women students in CCI by 50% in five years.
+This event was organized as part of CCI’s broader Women in Tech Initiative, a major strategic initiative to grow the number of women students across the College, launched in September 2017.
+The Women in Tech Initiative is centered on the recruitment and retention of women in undergraduate majors, with the express goal of increasing women students in CCI by 50% in five years.